CausAdv: A Causal-based Framework for Detecting Adversarial Examples: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper we proposed CausAdv: a causal framework for detecting adversarial examples based on counterfactual reasoning.
-CausAdv employs many statistical analysis techniques on the filters' CI of each sample in order to detect anomalies in their distribution, thus it would be able to decide if an input image is adversarial or natural.
+In this paper, we introduced CausAdv, a causal framework for detecting adversarial examples based on counterfactual reasoning.
+CausAdv leverages statistical analysis of Counterfactual Information (CI) values across convolutional filters to identify anomalies in their distribution, enabling reliable distinction between natural and adversarial inputs.

-Our results show that CausAdv is able to detect efficiently adversarials for different attacks with both variants, targeted and untargeted.
-As we have seen, even with large perturbation budget, CausAdv was able to detect BIM attacks on ImageNet with $100\%$ accuracy, in contrast to existing defense methods, where they fail as the perturbation budget increases.
-It provides different detection strategies, in way that if one strategy fails with an attack, another strategy might perform better.
-Finally, we showed that the causal features learned by CausAdv serve as robust explanations, and thus they could be used as well to distinguish visually clean samples from adversarial ones through interpretability.
-This interesting result shows clearly the relationship between robustness and explainability.

-In conclusion, the causal viewpoint presented in this paper highlights the utility of causality for enhancing adversarial robustness.
-This approach could be adopted by future defense methods, particularly given its advantage of not requiring any modifications to CNN architectures. \\ \textbf{Statements and Declarations:}\\ I confirm sole responsibility for the following: study conception and design, data collection, analysis and interpretation of results, and manuscript preparation.

-\textbf{Competing Interests:}\\ The authors have no competing interests to declare that are relevant to the content of this article.
-The authors did not receive support from any organization for the submitted work.
+Extensive experiments demonstrate that CausAdv effectively detect adversarial examples across various attacks, achieving 100\% detection accuracy against BIM on the ImageNet, significantly outperforming existing defense methods.
+The framework also supports multiple detection strategies, ensuring robustness against a range of attack behaviors: if one strategy underperforms for a particular attack, another may succeed.
+Moreover, the causal features identified by CausAdv offer interpretable visual explanations, enabling clear distinction between clean and adversarial samples.
+These findings highlight the potential of causal reasoning as a powerful, and explainable approach to improve adversarial robustness in CNNs.